inventory management

 a) Who you purchased a specific batch of materials from and when AND b) Which products were manufactured using this specific batch AND c) Who you eventually sold the products to

-This means you’ll want to ensure that you enter in lot numbers for each material purchase that you make, then link this lot number with the manufacture batch you create.
-Finally, you’ll need to be able to link the manufacture with the customer that purchased the product.
+In practice, you’ll want to record lot numbers for each material purchase you make, then link that lot number to the manufacture batch you create.
+Finally, connect the manufacture to the customer order that purchased the product.

 Using inventory software to track your lot numbers